 Sarah Fox reviewed the 2019 Comprehensive Plan Amendment proposals and provided follow-up responses to questions raised by the Commission.
-Comment letters were submitted into the record as Exhibits 8 through 13.
-A lengthy discussion followed.
+Additional comment letters were submitted into the record as Exhibits 21 - 24.

-Chair Beel opened the meeting for public comments.
-The following members of the public provided comments:
+Chair Beel opened the public testimony portion of the hearing and the following members of the public offered testimony for each proposal: